CopyText/TextCopy/readme.md

  * Windows with .NET Core 2.0 and up
  * Windows with Mono 5.0 and up
  * OSX with .NET Core 2.0 and up
+ * OSX with Mono 5.20.1 and up
  * Linux with .NET Core 2.0 and up
+ * Linux with Mono 5.20.1 and up
  * Universal Windows Platform version 10.0.16299 and up